Becoming the “Old Cathedral” in downtown, Lincoln

 Arise and Become the Voice of Mary

-2. The restoration of the exterior brick
+- Restore the exterior brick

-4. Support of Pius X High School
+- Support Pius X High School

 Flynn Hall Remodel ($1,104,313)